Maughan-Lab/fabrial/doc/plugin_guide/plugin_guide.md

 A plugin is just a bunch of Python code that adheres to some requirements.
 Fabrial plugins have pre-defined *entry points*, which are functions Fabrial calls to access the plugin's code.
 Fabrial has a few entry point functions; we'll talk about them later on.

-### Local or Global?
+### Global or Local?

-You can write either a *local plugin* or a *global plugin*.
-Local plugins go in the **`plugins`** folder (which is stored at **`HOME/.fabrial/plugins`**) and can be installed/uninstalled from the settings.
-In contrast, global plugins are installed into your Python environment just like any other Python package.
+You can write either a *global plugin* or a *local plugin*.
+Global plugins go in the **`plugins`** folder (which is stored at **`HOME/.fabrial/plugins`**) and can be installed/uninstalled from the settings.
+In contrast, local plugins are installed into your Python environment just like any other Python package.

-Global plugins require slightly more setup, but they also double as local plugins.
-Local plugins are more restricted, but they are simpler to write and can be converted to global plugins later.
+Local plugins require slightly more setup, but they also double as global plugins.
+Global plugins are more restricted, but they are simpler to write and can be converted to local plugins later.

-We'll start by creating a local plugin, then we'll convert it to a global plugin.
+We'll start by creating a global plugin, then we'll convert it to a local plugin.

 ## Getting Started